Success with errors in Go: stack traces and metadata

 • error reporting

 The first two can be handled with the help of a light-weight error library.
 There are a lot of error libraries available that do mostly the same things.
-I maintain github.com/gregwebs/errors which is based off a fork of one of the original error stack trace libraries.
+I maintain github.com/gregwebs/errors.

 Stack traces